 To travel centuries into the past, just leave your car in the parking lot.

-Join us at the Great Smoky Mountains Heritage Center to celebrate the cultural heritage of East Tennessee and the Great Smoky Mountains region.
-Our galleries, educational programs, special events and festivals focus on the history and diversity of culture around Townsend and Tuckaleechee Cove.
+Join us at the Great Smoky Mountains Heritage Center to celebrate the cultural heritage of the Great Smoky Mountains region.
+Our galleries, educational programs, special events and festivals focus on the history and diversity of culture the Great Smoky Mountains regions around Townsend and Tuckaleechee Cove.

 We seek to preserve, interpret and share the history and culture of the diverse people who have inhabited the Southern Appalachians and offer exhibitions and programs for educational and cultural enrichment.